ortiza0556/COP4331-Group-16/SystemArchitecture.md

 # Resource Management

 # Security
-"Get your shit together" will test for SQL injections on each user input.
+"Get Your Shit Together" will test for SQL injections on each user input.

 # Performance